selamikarakas/YolactLossSurvey/README.md

 | Huber Loss + BCE | 23.89 | 81.36 | 99.00 | 99.00 | 99.00 | 99.00 | 98.00 | 97.00 | 95.72 | 83.89 | 42.59 |  0.33 |
 | Huber Loss + MSE | 21.78 | 78.39 | 99.85 | 99.85 | 99.85 | 98.87 | 98.86 | 97.80 | 93.35 | 75.13 | 20.33 | 0.00  |
 |     BCE + MSE    | 21.48 | 80.54 | 99.78 | 99.78 | 99.78 | 99.78 | 98.86 | 98.79 | 96.75 | 83.25 | 28.58 |  0.05 |

+Based on our experiments, we were unable to find a loss function that consistently outperformed YOLACT's original loss on all metrics.
+In some cases, the other loss functions performed better on certain metrics, but they did not consistently outperform the original loss across all metrics.
+This suggests that YOLACT's original loss function may already be well-suited for the task at hand, and that further improvements in performance may need to be sought through other methods, such as model architecture or training data.